MVerschure/motoman/README.md

 The various `joint_names_...yaml` files are also no longer included, as those are not needed (they were only used by `motoman_driver`, which is no longer used).

+## Changes wrt ROS2 version
+Added inertial tag for the gp25.
+Filled with dummy values.

 ## Building